gmanvel/rag-fast-flow/README.md

 ### Qdrant Data Population

-**Good News!** The application now includes a built-in feature to populate Qdrant directly from the UI.
-You don't need to run any notebook cells manually.

 The application will automatically detect if Qdrant is empty and show a "Populate Qdrant" button in the sidebar.
 When you click it, the app will:

 1. Process the Fast Flow documentation from `data/fast_flow_extracted.json`